January 13th, 2022

 As New York City’s population changes, so too do its place-names and what they mean for new arrivals.
 The study of place names reveals the evolution of neighborhoods, geographies, boundaries, and function not just as portals to explore the past but also as a means to reimagine what is possible now.

-This OHNY Stacks conversation between author Joshua Jelly-Schapiro and moderator Saundra Thomas will explore who is named in New York, who is not, and what these names say about the past, present, and future of our city.
+In this conversation with moderator Saundra Thomas, author Joshua Jelly-Shapiro explored who is named in New York, who is not, and what these names say about the past, present, and future of our city.

 “A casually wondrous experience; it made me feel like the city was unfolding beneath my feet.”